createchaos/arc_574/README.md

 python -m compas_rhino.install -p ur_fabrication_control -v 7.0
 ```

-4) Open a new Rhino file.
+4) SKIP FOR NOW: Open a new Rhino file.
 Add the src file from this folder into Rhino.
 When you are finished with the following steps, save the Rhino file.
 This will make sure it remembers the path.
     1) type EditPythonScript in the command line
     2) Go to tools > options
     3) Add src file for the ur_fabrication_control repository